Srinivasjagarla-19/document-summary-assistant/README.md

 ## ☁️ Deploy
 - Any static host (Vercel, Netlify, GitHub Pages with SPA routing tweaks) can host the `dist/` output
 - Remember to set the `GEMINI_API_KEY` securely in your hosting environment and map it similarly if you proxy requests server-side

-## 🤝 Contributing
-PRs and issues are welcome.
-Please open an issue to discuss major changes first.

-## 📝 License
-MIT © 2025 – Your Name